semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

     status: ACTIVE
 ```

+You can, for instance, change the `pipeline_file` value to use a different default path for the initial pipeline.

 ### sem apply {#sem-apply}

 The `sem apply` command works exactly like [`sem create`](#sem-create), except it allows you to update an existing resource.